-The look-alike of body parts, prosthetics make use of AI systems.
+The look-alike of body parts, and prosthetics make use of AI systems.
 Since prosthetics can only be replaced instead of the missing body parts and not perform the intended functions, AI can help.
 For instance, a prosthetic leg can be programmed to kick a ball that comes into sight with the intervention of AI.

 d.
 Virtual Systems for Follow-Ups

 AI-powered virtual checkup systems enable follow-ups for doctors as well as patients.
-For instance, health chatbots are dependable solutions as they can answer medical questions by assessing with symptoms, etc.
+For instance, health chatbots are dependable solutions as they can answer medical questions by assessing symptoms, etc.

 e.
 Robotic-Assisted Surgeries